 ISMAUK sets professional standards for the benefit of individuals and organisations using the services of its members.
 Promoting sound knowledge and best practice in the prevention and reduction of human stress, ISMAUK is the leading UK professional body representing a multi-disciplinary professional health and well-being membership.

 As a charity, ISMAUK disseminates and exchanges knowledge through initiatives such as International Stress Awareness Week (established in 1998 as National Stress Awareness Day (NSAD) which is organised and hosted by ISMAUK through its registered charity arm to advance the education of the public in the field of biological stress.
-NSAD is a firm fixture in the UK calendar on the first Wednesday of November.
+NSAD is a firm fixture in the UK calendar which takes place on the first Wednesday of November.